It is true that we live in times where everything goes faster and faster.

 In this beginning it’s the beginning that’s the worst, then the middle.
 After the middle, it’s the end.
 In the end, it’s the end that’s the worst. – about trekking

 Windy, bit hungry, exhausted, legs shaking and heart full of excitement and happiness.

 I sat at the top of Kala Patthar overlooking Mount Everest for some time.
-The journey it took to get there, sleepless nights, never ending trekking and my special ones who helped me get there.
+The journey it took to get there, sleepless nights, never-ending trekking and my special ones who helped me get there.
 I want to thank you.
 I share this victory with you!

-After few hours, I was off to backtrack all the way to Kathmandu but my excitement didn’t end there.
+After a few hours, I was off to backtrack all the way to Kathmandu but my excitement didn’t end there.
 I was staying at Himalaya’s best hotel

 “Hotel Everest View” to end my Mount Everest Base Camp trekking in a style! (review coming soon)

-and the awesome pictures I post in Instagram @annasherchand
+and more pictures in Instagram @annasherchand

 This is hilarious though –